-As a personal trainer, we have all been there: that moment when your client waltzes in the gym and has no interest in today's workout (regardless if they have made it to their appointment slot or not).
-Whether your client is short on motivation, or they're short on time, we have put together a few of our favorite workouts and tricks for getting your female clients excited about their fitness goals.
-Plus, the workouts we put together are so effective and energizing that if you decide to jump in and perform them, you'll feel the burn too (bonus!).
+As a personal trainer, we have all been there: that moment when your client waltzes in the gym and has no interest in today’s workout (regardless if they have made it to their appointment slot or not).
+Whether your client is short on motivation, or they’re short on time, we have put together a few of our favorite workouts and tricks for getting your female clients excited about their fitness goals.
+Plus, these fun workout routines are so effective and energizing that if you decide to jump in and perform them, you’ll feel the burn too (bonus!).

 4 Fun Workout Routines for Women to Get Involved